 2019 Niue 2 Ounce Norse Dragon Jormungandr High Relief Antique Finish .999 Silver Coin

 We are thrilled to offer the second issue in the Niue Dragon series, and it's every bit as beautiful and intricate as the first release.
-This is the fabled Jormungandr and is intricately captured in stunning detail on the high relief 2 ounce .999 pure silver coin.
+This is the fabled Jormungandr and it's intricately captured in stunning detail on the high relief 2 ounce .999 pure silver coin.

 Power, strength, violence and a strong link to the terrain the people that created them live in, dragons from Scandinavia, the British Isles and Northern Europe usually depict a look that exudes menace and malevolence.